SFO: Learning PDE Operators via Spectral Filtering: Background

-\section{Universal Spectral Basis (USB)}
+\subsection{Universal Spectral Basis (USB)}

-The \emph{Universal Spectral Basis} (USB) framework of \cite{hazan2017spectral} shows that a long-range structure in LDS can be captured using \textit{spectral filters} derived from the Hilbert matrix.
+The \emph{Universal Spectral Basis} (USB) of \cite{hazan2017spectral} shows that a long-range structure in LDS can be captured using \textit{spectral filters} derived from the eigenvectors of the Hilbert matrix.
 Subsequent works extend USB spectral filtering to wider classes of nonlinear dynamics \cite{ dogariu2025universal}.

-\textbf{The Hilbert eigenvectors.} The Hilbert matrix is a classical object in numerical analysis.
-The $n \times n$ matrix is defined by

-Its eigenvectors, denoted $\{\phi_ l\}_{ l=1}^n$, provide a fixed, globally supported orthonormal filter bank on a uniform grid, which we use for parameterizing kernels.
-Most importantly, these eigenvectors form an orthonormal system that exhibits:
+\textbf{The Hilbert eigenvectors.} The eigenvectors of the Hilbert matrix $H$, denoted by $\{\phi_l\}_{l=1}^n$, form a fixed, globally supported orthonormal system that exhibits:

 1. \textit{Global:} Each eigenvector spans the entire domain.